ZeroXLR/first-order-logic-gitbook/0/ab.md

 ---

-## Logical Symbols
+## Definition LS:

-The first group of symbols, comprising the alphabet, is the set of **logical symbols**; this set is common to all "flavors" of first order logic.
+**Logical Symbols**.
+The first group of symbols, comprising the alphabet, is the set of _logical symbols_; this set is common to all "flavors" of first order logic.
 It is, in turn, comprised of the following:

 * **Variables**: $$v_0, v_1, v_2, ...$$
 	* In essence, I am setting aside a countably infinite number of symbols of the form $$v_i$$ for each natural number $$i$$.